zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 1. The owner of the chametz is ovver on the issur.[^142]
 2. If the property owner accepted responsibility, he is ovver on the issur, as well ([[#Jew Accepted Responsibility|as we said by a goy]]).[^142]
 3. (Perhaps relevant if a Jew is renting storage space from another Jew.)
+# Mixtures of Chametz and non-Chametz on Pesach
+## All Mixtures
+1. If one eats less than a כזית within כדי אכילת פרס, they are ovver on the lav of Bal Yeirah Uval Yimatzei.[^143]
+2. If one eats a כזית within כדי אכילת פרס then they are ovver on a kares.[^143]
+3. Midirabanan, one can't eat any mixture that has chametz in it, even if the chametz is mevatel midioraysa.
+As such, one would have to destroy such a mixture.[^143]
+## Min Bishe'eino Mino
+1. If there is 60x non-chametz to chametz, one is not ovver on on an aveirah midioraysa (as the chametz is batel).[^143]
+## Min Bimino
+1. If the non-chametz is more than the chametz then one is not ovver on an aveirah midioraysa (as the chametz is batel).[^143]
+## Cooked Mixtures
+1. If one cooks a mixture with a bit chametz with non-chametz, to the point that the chametz cooks out, the taste still remains.
+As such, one is ovver on a lav for eating it, but not ovver on Bal Yeirah Uval Yimatzei.[^143] ^64bc71
+# Chametz After Pesach
+1. If chametz was left over until after Pesach, if there was a chiyuv dioraysa to destory the chametz, one may not get hanah from it.[^143]
+2. If the chiyuv was only dirabanan, one may get hanah.[^143]
+3. If there is a lav for eating the chametz, but not bal yeirah uval yimatzei (like [[#^64bc71|in this case]]) then it is a machlokes if one can get hanah from the food after Pesach.
+One can be meikel if there will be a large loss.
+Regardless, one should not eat it.[^143] ^54decf
 # Footnotes

 [^1]: Siman 433 Sif Katan 38